OpenBB-finance/OpenBB/website/content/terminal/reference/alt/covid/slopes.md

 ---
 title: slopes
-description: This page offers information on the 'slopes' Python function, which displays the countries with the highest slope values.
-You can customize the data displayed with parameters such as 'days back', 'reverse' for sorting options, and 'threshold' for total cases.
+description: ""This page offers information on the 'slopes' Python function, which displays" the countries with the highest slope values.
+You can customize the data displayed with parameters such as 'days back', 'reverse' for sorting options, and 'threshold' for total cases."
 keywords:
 - slope
 - data sorting